halencarjunior/Redorks/README.md

 # Redorks

-**Redorks** is a powerful tool for performing initial reconnaissance on domains using **Google Dorks**.
+**Redorks** is a tool for performing initial reconnaissance on domains using **Google Dorks**.
 The program allows you to uncover sensitive information and explore public data in an automated way, organizing the results into well-structured reports.

 ## Features